Common Orthodontic Corrections in Adults and Children

 Orthodontics is the specialty of dentistry focused on the diagnosis, prevention and correction of malpositioned teeth and jaws.
-The results of orthodontic treatment can be dramatic — beautiful smiles, improved dental health and an enhanced quality of life for many people of all ages.
-Orthodontic problems, which can result from genetic and environmental factors, must be diagnosed before treatment begins.
+The results of orthodontic treatment can be dramatic in terms of beautiful smiles and improved dental health.
+It can also dramatically affect one’s quality of life.
+Orthodontic problems, which can result from genetic or environmental factors, must be diagnosed before treatment begins.
 Proper diagnosis involves taking photographs, x-rays, and dental impressions, which enable our practice to make informative decisions about the form of treatment necessary.

-Treatment typically lasts from 6 to 30 months, depending on age and the severity of the orthodontic problem.
-Outstanding results are also dependent on you.
-It is imperative that you cooperate and follow treatment instructions in order to achieve your orthodontic objectives.
+Treatment typically lasts from 6 to 30 months, depending on your age and the severity of your orthodontic problem.
+Outstanding results also depend upon how well you cooperate and follow treatment instructions.

 Orthodontic Treatment Timing

 Dr. Johnson provides orthodontic treatment for adults, teenagers and children.
-We follow the guidelines established by the American Association of Orthodontists by recommending that an orthodontic evaluation take place at age 7 for all children.
+We follow the guidelines established by the American Association of Orthodontists which recommend that orthodontic evaluations take place by age 7 for all children.
 This early evaluation can help to determine the best time to begin any necessary treatment.